HISTORICSOUTHNORFOLK.comWho ARE these people? 🙂

 - Link all community residents, groups, potential buyers, visitors, businesses and interested parties.

-Today, nearly 12 years later, the Loonams are still revising the HistoricSouthNorfolk.com web site from time-to-time to keep things fresh.
+Today, all these years later, the Loonams are still maintaining the HistoricSouthNorfolk.com web site and trying to keep things fresh.

 They continue to collect news and organizational information, and any other information of interest to the residents of South Norfolk.
 If you have important South Norfolk news, please share.